MicrosoftDocs/learn/learn-pr/student-evangelism/altair-azure-sphere-introduction/includes/01-introduction.md

 - **Azure Sphere OS** adds layers of protection and ongoing security updates to create a trustworthy platform for new IoT experiences.
 - **Azure Sphere Security Service** brokers trust for device-to-cloud communication, detects threats, and renews device security.

-Together these components implement [The Seven Properties of Highly Secure Devices](https://www.microsoft.com/research/publication/seven-properties-highly-secure-devices).
+Together these components implement [The Seven Properties of Highly Secure Devices](https://www.microsoft.com/research/publication/seven-properties-highly-secure-devices?azure-portal=true).

 ![Azure Sphere end-to-end.](../media/azure-sphere-end-to-end.png)

 ## Introduction to the cloud-connected Altair emulator on Azure Sphere

 The core of the system is the Open Source Intel 8080 CPU emulator that runs compiled Intel 8080 binaries.
 Layered on the emulator is Altair BASIC and the CP/M operating system.
-On CP/M, three languages are available: BASIC, and C, and Assembly.
+On CP/M, three languages are available: BASIC, C, and Assembly.

 - The solution integrates several Azure cloud services including:
   - Azure IoT Central to configure the Altair emulator and reporting.